Martijn-Kessels/PINNs/README.md

 ### The class `PINN_solution`
 Every step, the loss, inflection points and parameter values are saved.
 For now, also for more neurons, the results are saved in a 1D array, so we need to untangle it before we make plots.
-I might change this later.
 You can acces the lists as follows:

 ```